tofubf/visual-illusion-map-data-set/README.md

 # Visual Illusion Map Dataset

 ## Overview
-This repository contains a human-verified dataset of choropleth maps designed to evaluate the color perception capabilities of Large Vision-Language Models (LVLMs). [cite_start]The study investigates whether artificial visual systems exhibit human-like perceptual biases when interpreting cartographic information[cite: 1, 6, 8]. [cite_start]The dataset focuses on how contextual factors such as surrounding colors and spatial patterns influence color judgment in map reading tasks[cite: 14, 17]. [cite_start]All data has been manually verified to ensure the validity of visual illusions while maintaining cartographic integrity[cite: 28, 141].
+This repository contains a human-verified dataset of choropleth maps designed to evaluate the color perception capabilities of Large Vision-Language Models (LVLMs).
+The study investigates whether artificial visual systems exhibit human-like perceptual biases when interpreting cartographic information.
+The dataset focuses on how contextual factors, such as surrounding colors and spatial patterns, influence color judgment in map reading tasks.
+All data has been manually verified to ensure the validity of visual illusions while maintaining cartographic integrity.

 ## Data Description
 The dataset is organized into six folders representing three specific optical illusion mechanisms applied to two distinct map types (Classed and Sequential).